By Andrew Catania

 I always heard about the Maidens on the east coast while I was still in Queen Diamond.
 I moved out to California at 19 with a backpack and a guitar.
 I was filling time as Ace in a Kiss tribute when I heard the Maidens had an opening for Adrian.
 I was all over it.
-I contacted them through MySpace at that time ( ha MySpace seems so ancient now), but didn’t realize I turned off the reply function so they could not reply back to me!
-Ha, I thought they hated me until I realized duh they can’t respond.
+I contacted them through MySpace at that time ( ha MySpace seems so ancient now), but didn’t realize I turned off the reply function so they could not reply to me!
+Ha, I thought they hated me until I realized duh they couldn’t respond.
 Once I turned that function on, I received their invitation for an audition.
-I went in and was nervous because I knew Linda from Phantom Blue and I was a huge fan.
+I went in and was nervous because I knew Linda from Phantom Blue, and I was a huge fan.
 Nerves aside, I nailed the audition, second one, first show and that was that!
 A family was forged and is still gaining momentum every day!

 When you started with the Maidens, what guitar/s were you primarily using?

 I was fortunate enough to have an endorsement with Jackson since I was fifteen.
-Soo I was using Jacksons, but you could find me also playing an Ibanez or vtype peavey from time to time.
+Soo, I was using Jacksons, but you could find me also playing an Ibanez or vtype peavey from time to time.

 When did you get your Raspberry Peavey Vandenberg?
 Are you still playing that presently?

-I acquired my vandy from Peavey a few years ago after I recorded a video for one of Peavey’s self-tuning guitars at Namm that received over a million views.
-They asked what I wanted for such a rewarding video and I said there is only one thing- A Vandenberg.
-They had a few left in the vault and luckily there was a raspberry one!
+I acquired my Vandy from Peavey a few years ago after I recorded a video for one of Peavey’s self-tuning guitars at Namm that received over a million views.
+They asked what I wanted for such a rewarding video, and I said there is only one thing- A Vandenberg.
+They had a few left in the vault, and luckily there was a raspberry one!
 I play the guitar at home.
 I used to take it out on the road until an unfortunate situation where some idiot tried stealing it at a jam I took it to.
-Nice try jerk!
-It’s irreplaceable at this point so I keep it safe at home.
+Nice try, jerk!
+It’s irreplaceable at this point, so I keep it safe at home.

 How about your lime green Jackson Adrian Smith?

-My green Adrian Smith model is a one of a kind gift Jackson had made for me.
+My green Adrian Smith model is one of a kind gift Jackson had made for me.
 I saw that green when it first came out on a Flying V they released at Namm a good hmmm seven years ago?
 I had to have it!
-They were on board with the idea but had to get the blessing from a very important person – Adrian Smith himself.
+They were on board with the idea but had to get the blessing from a vital person – Adrian Smith himself.
 After he gave the green light, Greeny was on its way to me.
 I love that thing.
 I still play it today.
-It has taken a break from tours the last year or so but it may show its face again.
+It has taken a break from tours the last year or so, but it may show its face again.
 You never know.

 Yes.
 The music was second nature to me since I grew up listening to all of their tunes.
 When it comes to my favorite music, I view myself as a chameleon of sorts.
 I like tearing things apart and becoming one with anything I am playing.
 Try to step inside their shoes or brain and try to understand why they choose this note or that phrase.
-After you do that for awhile you step back and see the huge canvas for what it is and how the paint works.
+After you do that for a while, you step back and see the large canvas for what it is and how the paint works.